 Meals: The Colburn Café will be open for all days of the Competition.
 There is also a plethora of dining options around Colburn and the general downtown Los Angeles area.

 Rehearsals: Every competitor will be provided 60 minutes of rehearsal time for the Quarter-Final Round and 90 minutes of rehearsal time for the Semi-Final Round with their accompanist.
 Rehearsal times for the Final Round will be announced on a date closer to the live rounds of the Competition, and competitors will be notified of their exact rehearsal times after the Drawing of Lots has taken place.

-Visas: In some instances, competitors who are not U.S. citizens may be required to obtain a visa in order to enter the United States.
+Travel, Visas, and Insurance: In some instances, competitors who are not U.S. citizens may be required to obtain a visa in order to enter the United States.
 Please contact the nearest U.S. Embassy or Consulate for any questions pertaining to such matters.
 All competitors are also expected to have suitable travel and health insurance for the duration of the Competition.
 More language regarding this matter can be found in the “Declaration and Release Form” to which every candidate agreed and signed prior to submitting the online application.